Top 20 Amazing Things to Do in Chiang Rai

 Choui Fong Tea Plantation

-Tip: In the vicinity of the tea plantations is the mountain village Mae Salong, which is also famous for its tea cultivation and the Hill Tribe Village.
+Tip: Around the tea plantations there is even more to discover, like the mountain village of Mae Salong, which is also famous for tea cultivation and as Hill Tribe Village.

-Monkey Temple (Wat Tham Pla & Fish Cave)
+Wat Tham Pla & Fish Cave (Monkey Temple)

-On the way to the very north of Thailand you should also visit the border town of Mae Sai.
-A special highlight here is the Scorpion Temple, the Wat Phra That Doi Wao, from which one has an incredibly brilliant view of the border region between Myanmar and Thailand.
-But also the market of Tachilek is well worth seeing.
-This market is already in Myanmar and offers a lot of bits and pieces at really low prices.
+On the way to the north, you should also visit the border town of Mae Sai.
+This is located about 60 kilometers from Chiang Rai and is a popular place when traveling through the Golden Triangle.
+A special highlight of the border town is the scorpion temple, Wat Phra That Doi Wao, from which you have an insanely brilliant view of the border region between Myanmar and Thailand.
+But also the market of Tachilek is really worth seeing.
+Nevertheless, this market is already in Myanmar and offers plenty of bits and pieces at really low prices.

 Tours from Chiang Mai to Chiang Rai

-- Guest House: The Baan Jaru is a super central guest house with nice clean double rooms and free bikes.
+- Small Guesthouse: The Baan Jaru is a super central guesthouse with nice, clean double rooms and free bikes.

-- Luxury Hotel: The Riverie by Katathani provides plenty of luxury for guest who are looking for a very special stay in Chiang Rai.
-It enchants with a quiet location right on the river and beautiful pool area.
+- Luxury Hotel: The Riverie by Katathani is one of the best hotels in Chiang Rai.
+It scores high on luxury, with a quiet location right on the river and a really nice pool.